What are Murphy Scholars? Murphy Scholars are Hendrix students in any major who want to deepen their knowledge

 to language and literature.
 To request Murphy Scholar Cocurricular credit for experiences

-not on the preapproved list, contact the Director.
-It may be that you'll need to submit a Murphy Scholar Cocurricular
+not on the preapproved list, you'll need to submit a Murphy Scholar Cocurricular